brianshumate/vaultini/README.md

 ### Prerequisites

-To make a Vaultini, your host computer must have the following software installed:
+To make a Vaultini, you need the following:

-- Linux or macOS (not tested on Windows)
+- Linux or macOS

 - [Docker](https://www.docker.com/products/docker-desktop/) (tested with Docker Desktop version 4.31.0 on macOS version 14.5)